Risk-Bounded Multi-Agent Visual Navigation via Iterative Risk Allocation: Preliminaries

 \section{Preliminaries}

-We consider the problem of multi-agent navigation in visually rich environments, where each agent must reach a goal while ensuring that the \emph{total accumulated risk} across all agents does not exceed a global risk bound $\Delta$.
+We consider multi-agent navigation in visually rich environments, where each agent must reach a goal while ensuring that the \emph{total accumulated risk} across all agents does not exceed a global risk bound $\Delta$.